Adamstown, New South Wales: Community support

 Adamstown has a range of community support organisations.
 These include St Columbas Catholic Church and the Returned Serviceman's League sub-branch that is part of the Adamstown Community Club.

-The Adamstown Rosebud Football club is arguably the most famous club in Northern NSW Football, having produced 16 Socceroos including Ray Baartz and Col Curran among others.
+The Adamstown Rosebud Football club has produced 16 Socceroos including Ray Baartz and Col Curran among others.

 The club is also one of the oldest football clubs in Australia, having formed in 1889.

 The club still plays out of Adamstown Oval, the original home ground from the club's inaugural season.